GetResponse Alternatives

 Most readers do not arrive on a GetResponse comparison because the product broke.
 They arrive because the bill scaled in a way they did not expect, and a quick audit of which features they actually use turns up something embarrassing.
 Three of the seven product surfaces are unused.
 Maybe four.

 That is the GetResponse pattern.
 The platform is good at email plus marketing automation plus landing pages plus webinars plus push notifications plus paid funnels, and a small slice of operators uses every one of those surfaces.
 For everyone else, GetResponse is paying for a Swiss Army knife when the actual job is opening a single envelope.
+The 2026 pricing restructure made the bundle math sharper: webinars moved to the €62/mo Creator tier only, so users on €16 Starter or €54 Marketer who upgraded for webinars now pay more for fewer features.

 We have moved a lot of readers off GetResponse and the right replacement depends entirely on which one or two GetResponse features you actually pulled the lever on this month.
 The picks below are ordered by which GetResponse feature they best replace, not by a generic ranking.